-The purpose of vehicle liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
-It is managed by specific states, each with its own set of laws.
-The federal government does not supervise this insurance coverage, nor does it require it.
+The purpose of automobile liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
+It is controlled by specific states, each with its own set of laws.
+The federal government does not manage this insurance coverage, nor does it require it.

-Because of that, laws such as speed limitations, methods of driving, and vehicle insurance coverage are made by and implemented by the specific state.
+Because of that, laws such as speed limitations, methods of driving, and automobile insurance coverage are made by and enforced by the specific state.
 Each state has its own laws with regard to financial obligation in case of an at-fault mishap.

-An SR-22 is a document that reveals legal proof of financial obligation to the state in which an individual lives.
-The need for an SR-22 filing from your insurer originates from a variety of circumstances, among them are the following:
+An SR-22 is a document that shows legal proof of financial obligation to the state in which an individual lives.
+The need for an SR-22 filing from your insurance provider comes from a number of circumstances, among them are the following:

 • Suspended or revoked chauffeurs license